gocd/docs.go.cd/developer/writing_go_plugins/go_plugins_basics.md

 ## Introduction

-Plugins,as the name implies,help in extending the functionality of Go.
+Plugins, as the name implies, help in extending the functionality of Go.
 Go publishes a list of extension points for which plugins can be provided.
-An extension point published by the Go team - defines the interface and the lifecycle that governs the respective plugin.At present only Java based extension points and plugins are supported by Go.
+An extension point published by the Go team - defines the interface and the lifecycle that governs the respective plugin.
+At present only Java based extension points and plugins are supported by Go.

 Details about available extension points and their lifecycle can be obtained using this documentation along with the Go Plugin API reference.